-In past years, groups have traveled to Cuba; Cuernavaca, Mexico (Center for Intercultural Dialogue on Development); New York City; and Northern Ireland.
-In March 2019, we will return to the Corrymeela Community in Northern Ireland.
+In past years, groups have traveled to Cuba; Cuernavaca, Mexico (Center for Intercultural Dialogue on Development); and New York City.
+For the past six years, we have visited the Corrymeela Community in Northern Ireland.
 This is an

 ecumenical Christian community that welcomes all to work on issues of

 Northern Ireland, students hear stories from those involved in

 justice and reconciliation efforts in the area, visit cities and

 communities, and participate in personal and group vocational reflection